selimhotinli/selimhotinli.github.io/_pages/research.md

 ### Kinetic Sunyaev Zel'dovich tomography

+Though subtle in appearance, the kSZ is a unique and powerful probe of cosmic structure: nearly \textit{all} small-scale CMB blackbody fluctuations arise from the kSZ signal, surpassing even gravitational lensing at arcminute scales.

 The kSZ effect directly measures the large-scale velocity field, providing a unique probe of structure formation and matter distribution.
 When jointly analyzed with other tracers, it delivers effectively arbitrarily precise, cosmic-variance–free constraints on subtle departures in clustering, making it a leading method for uncovering primordial non-Gaussianity and related early-Universe signals.

 <div style="display:flex; gap:20px;">